Saltash gets a new lease on life

 The nifty keelboat Saltash—an eight-time winner of Australia’s Brisbane to Gladstone Race—is getting a new lease on life from the craftspeople at Norman R. Wright & Sons using WEST SYSTEM® Epoxy and carbon fiber.
 Currently upturned in the yard at Norman R. Wright & Sons (and dwarfed by the carbon fiber bulk of the supermaxi Comanche) at the Rivergate complex, the hull and skeletal superstructure of Saltash belie her glorious past and pedigree.

-The Diamond was the first keelboat ever designed to plane.
+The Diamond was an early planing keelboat, coming about ten years after Uffa Fox’s 1947 Flying 15 design.
 Ian Wright explains: “She was a very fast yacht back in the day.
 She only weighs 1,500 kg (3,300 lbs)—the same as an Etchells racing sloop—and she easily jumps up on the plane.”